3. Elaborate the YAML for the CIF, using ready-made files#

 (corresponding to the inputs of CHIMERE itself) to be detailed in

-To avoid useless runs, the CIF only runs a simulation up to the time where observations are available.
+To avoid unnecessary computations, the CIF only runs the simulation up to the time covered by available observations.
 The standard obsvect must therefore be initialized.
-See section Component for observations for how to provide quick-dummy observation data.
+See section Component for observations for how to provide minimal dummy observation data.

 #####################